MileHacker Logo

 Coastal Specialities

 In the Inhambane region, cuisine heavily features fresh seafood, typically prepared with generous amounts of coconut milk and peri-peri.
-Matapa, a rich stew from pounded cassava leaves and ground peanuts, often with seafood, is a regional specialty unique to this coastal area.
+Matapa, a rich stew from pounded cassava leaves and ground peanuts, often with seafood, is a local specialty unique to this coastal area.

 Dining Customs

 Meals are typically eaten with cutlery in most restaurants.
 In more local settings or for specific dishes, eating with the right hand is common.
 It is polite to greet staff warmly.
 Portion sizes can be generous.
-Tipping is valued for good service.
+Tipping is appreciated for good service.

 Meal Times

 Breakfast is usually an early morning meal.
 Midday meal is often the main meal of the day, typically between 12:00 PM and 2:00 PM.
-Supper is generally later in the evening, from 7:FROM 12:00 am onwards.
+Dinner is generally later in the evening, from 7:FROM 12:00 am onwards.

 Snacks & Desserts